 Search Scaling: Sharding, Routing, and Horizontal Growth

-This post covers the key techniques for scaling search: sharding strategies, query routing, replication for read scalability, and cluster management.
+This post covers sharding strategies, query routing, replication for read scalability, and cluster management.

 Search queries are CPU-bound for relevance scoring and aggregation.
 A query that scores a million documents uses significantly more CPU than a simple key-value lookup.
 Memory matters too, but for inverted indexes, the bottleneck is often CPU during the scoring phase.

 Search is also partition-sensitive.
 A query for “recent blog posts” might hit different shards depending on how data is distributed.
-If your sharding strategy does not match your query patterns, you end up hitting all shards for every query, defeating the purpose of distribution.
+If your sharding strategy does not match your query patterns, you end up hitting all shards for every query, which defeats the purpose of distribution.

 Sharding Strategies

-Sharding splits your index into smaller pieces that can be distributed across nodes.
+Sharding splits your index into smaller pieces distributed across nodes.
 Choosing the right sharding strategy is the most important decision in search scaling.

 Hash-Based Sharding